Ben's Engineering Blog

 • Changes to .prism components are reflected and kept inline with the Rust methods

-• Client side markup and server side markup are kept in sync preventing issues when making components interactive
+• client-side markup and server-side markup are kept in sync preventing issues when making components interactive

 It also compiles across the interface definitions to Rust's struct definitions, which retains the strong type safety.
 The Rust compiler will pick up any other issues with the outputted Rust functions.
 This is a step above handlebars where type errors are left to runtime.

-For this example it doesn’t really make much of a difference as the biggest time here is making HTTP requests to the HN api.
+For this example it doesn't really make much of a difference as the biggest time here is making HTTP requests to the HN API.
 A single request to the homepage takes 11 http requests with a lot of them being chained.

-Aside from the speed improvements it also means that if you have written your REST api in Rust then you can add SSR to your site reusing the same server and logic rather than having to rewrite server side data fetching in a new nodejs server.
+Aside from the speed improvements it also means that if you have written your REST API in Rust then you can add SSR to your site reusing the same server and logic rather than having to rewrite server-side data fetching in a new NodeJS server.

 It is already possible to server render SPAs in other languages: